apache/airflow/docs/howto/operator/neo4j.rst

 More information
 ^^^^^^^^^^^^^^^^

-See Neo4j documentation on how to interact via Python `https://neo4j.com/docs/api/python-driver/current/`.
+See Neo4j documentation on how to interact via Python `Neo4j Python Drivers <https://neo4j.com/docs/api/python-driver/current/>`__.

-See Neo4j documentation on how to write cypher queries `https://neo4j.com/developer/cypher-query-language/`.
+See Neo4j documentation on how to write cypher queries `Cypher Query Language <https://neo4j.com/developer/cypher-query-language/`__.